gpc/greenmail/README.md

 	}

-The plugin adds a @deleteAllMessages()@ convenience method to the @greenMail@ bean that deletes all received messages.
+The plugin adds a `deleteAllMessages()` convenience method to the `greenMail` bean that deletes all received messages.

 h2.
 Usage in running application

 The plugin provides a controller and view to show messages that are 'sent' from the application.
-Simply browse to http://localhost:8080/<YOUR_APP>/greenmail and it will show a list of messages sent.
+Simply browse to http://localhost:8080//greenmail and it will show a list of messages sent.
 You can click on the "show" link to view the raw message.

 Roadmap:
 This is a fully functional plugin, though there are some features that I think would be worth adding.
 Contributions and patches are welcome!
-Create a JIRA ticket with a patch or request plugin developer access and make the change directly in the SVN plugin repository (an email to the author is appreciated)

 * Messages sent by the Grails Mail plugin have duplicate "TO:" fields in the raw message and in the address list, for instance if the recipient is spam@piragua.com, then that email address is listed twice when you retrieve the address list for RecipientType.TO (e.g. GreenMailUtil.getAddressList(message.getRecipients(javax.mail.Message.RecipientType.TO))
 * Ability to view HTML email messages as they appear in a mail client rather than as RAW message.